Derio

 Derio is a town and municipality located in the province of Biscay, in the autonomous community of Basque Country, northern Spain.
 It is part of Greater Bilbao and was part of the municipality of Bilbao until 1983 and hosts Bilbao's biggest municipal cemetery.
 It has a population of 5,107 (2006).
+There is a Derio railway station and CD Derio football club.